AustinGil/bedrocss/README.md

 # bedrocss

-A foundational CSS library that's modern, lightweight, and easy to live with.
-It's somewhere between a [reset](https://cssdeck.com/blog/what-is-a-css-reset/) and a framework because resets don't do quite enough, and frameworks do a bit too much. bedrocss applies sane defaults to plain HTML elements, so there isn't anything to learn, and it's super easy to modify.
+A foundational, classless CSS library that's modern, lightweight, works out of the box, and is easy to overwrite.
+It does a bit more than a [reset](https://cssdeck.com/blog/what-is-a-css-reset/), but not so much as a framework. bedrocss applies sane defaults to plain HTML elements, so there isn't anything to learn, and it's super easy to modify.

-- 1.97kb (931b zipped): Gets you going on the right foundation without any overhead.
+- 947 bytes zipped (2.02kb unzipped): Gets you going on the right foundation without any overhead.
 - Minimal specificity: Super easy for you to customize without having to fight.
 - Incrementally Adoptable: If you don't like certain parts, you can leave them out.
 - Slightly opinionated: For a solid foundation on which to grow your custom styles.